M4p4/nft-marketplace/README.md

 <img align="right" width="250" src="./readme_img.webp"></img>

-a simple NFT Marketplace DApp where you can sell, buy and mind NFT's.
+A simple NFT Marketplace DApp where you can sell, buy and mind NFT's.
 For the UI the TailwindCSS Framework is used.

 ### Features